zulip/zulip-mobile/docs/howto/debugging.md

    You now have access to the rich developer tools you might be familiar with.
 You can inspect HTML elements, CSS styles and examine console.log output.

-To debug code that runs during the initial load of the WebView, add `alert("pause"); debugger;` where you want a breakpoint.
-Then open the WebView and connect the debugger before clearing the alert.

 <div id="webview-chrome" />